 Monetizing an online business with affiliate marketing?
-In this guide to affiliate marketing for bloggers, you’ll learn how I increased my affiliate marketing revenue by 380% in just 5 months (earning $7,079 last month), and how you, too, can increase your affiliate marketing income TODAY with these 10 strategies that work!
+In this guide to affiliate marketing for bloggers, you’ll learn step-by-step how I increased my affiliate marketing revenue by 380% in just 5 months (averaging $8,600/month in 2019), and how you, too, can make money and increase your income TODAY with these 10 strategies and tips that work!
 (Beginners welcome!)

 Hello, blogger friends!